Lightstreamer/Lightstreamer-example-StockList-client-gwt/README.md

 Obviously, you also need to have the Lightstreamer 5.0 Colosseo server or newer installed somewhere.
 If you don't have it, go download it here: [http://www.lightstreamer.com/download](http://www.lightstreamer.com/download) and follow the instructions in the package to install it.

 The next step is to complete your installation of the demo with a valid version of the Lightstreamer JavaScript Client API library.
-You can get the lib from the [online generator](http://www.lightstreamer.com/docs/client_javascript_tools/generator.html) and copy the file into this folder with the `lightstreamer.js` name.
+You can get the lib from the [online generator](http://www.lightstreamer.com/docs/client_javascript_tools/generator.html) (see the compatibility notes below) and copy the file into this folder with the `lightstreamer.js` name.
 Please be sure to include all the classes available and to flag the "Use namespaced globals" option.<br>
 You're now ready to import the project into Eclipse.
 Click on File->Import... then under General, select Existing Projects into Workspace and choose the folder where you've exported this project.